d-rep/URL-Shortener/README.md

 Editing
 -------
-You don't have to use an IDE, but if you want to use Eclipse, then simply run the following under your URL-Shortener directory:

-    cd url-shortener-domain
-    mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true

-    cd ..
-    cd url-shortener-web
-    mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true -Dwtpversion=2.0

-Then you will be able to import the projects into Eclipse.
-Click File -> Import -> General -> Existing Projects into Workspace -> Select root directory: the URL-Shortener location -> click Finish
+You don't have to use an IDE, but if you want to use Eclipse, then you can import the projects into Eclipse.
+Click File -> Import -> Maven -> Existing Maven Projects -> Select root directory: the URL-Shortener location -> click Finish

-Then, in Eclipse, click Window -> Preferences -> Java -> Build Path -> Classpath Variables -> New

-Name: M2_REPO

-Path: the path to your local maven repository, such as ~/.m2/repository/

-Now you can go to the Servers view, and create a new Tomcat v6.0 Server.
+Now you can go to the Servers view, and create a new Tomcat v7.0 Server.
 Then you'll be able to right-click the url-shortener-web project -> Run As -> Run on Server

 Technologies
 ------------
 This is a web application written in Java.
-It illustrates how to use [Struts 2] and [Spring 3.1] frameworks.
+It illustrates how to use [Struts 2] and [Spring 3.2] frameworks.
 Struts Actions and Tags handle the display logic, and Spring dependency injection is used for services and wiring things together.

 It uses JPA 2.0 for data persistence, with help from the [Spring Data JPA] project.
 Validation is done using [JSR 303].